AIDEN: Design and Pilot Study of an AI Assistant for the Visually Impaired: Discussion

 \section{Discussion}

-The empirical results corroborate that the proposed distributed architecture successfully unifies ``Scene Description'' with VQA, ``Text-To-Speech'' and ``Find an Object'' into a coherent interaction paradigm.
-From a technical standpoint, the system demonstrated robust performance across all core functionalities, maintaining reliability even on consumer-grade mobile hardware by effectively offloading computationally intensive tasks.
-Notably, the ``Find an Object'' module achieved near real-time latency, delivering fluid feedback that is instrumental to a seamless user experience.
+The empirical results indicate that the proposed distributed architecture integrates ``Object Description'' with VQA, ``Text-To-Speech'' and ``Find an Object'' into a coherent interaction paradigm. {The results suggest that the integration logic may have contributed to the observed performance and user ratings.
+The high ratings in PEOU ($\mu=4.35$) and ATT ($\mu=4.26$) suggest that the interaction design may reduce cognitive burden, supporting its potential use in daily contexts.} Notably, the ``Find an Object'' module achieved near real-time latency, delivering fluid feedback that may contribute to a smoother interaction experience.

-Beyond the standard constructs of the TAM, our analysis yielded critical insights regarding the determinants of adoption.
-While both PU ($\mu=4.25$) and PEOU ($\mu=4.10$) were rated highly, Spearman correlation analysis unveiled that BI was most strongly correlated with the Attitude Towards Using (ATT) construct ($\beta = 0.869$, $p < 0.05$).
+Beyond the standard constructs of the TAM, our analysis provided additional insights regarding the determinants of adoption.
+While both PU ($\mu=4.30$) and PEOU ($\mu=4.35$) were rated highly, Spearman correlation analysis revealed that BI was most strongly correlated with the Attitude Towards Using (ATT) construct ($\rho = 0.805$, $p < 0.001$).

-This finding elucidates that, for this specific class of AT, users' intention to adopt the system ($\mu=4.48$, 95\% CI $[4.14, 4.85]$) is driven primarily by intrinsic motivation and perceived design quality, rather than by functional utility alone.
-Participants characterized the system not merely as useful but as engaging, a distinct quality that significantly bolstered their willingness to recommend and integrate it into their daily routines.
+This finding suggests that, for this specific class of AT, users' intention to adopt the system ($\mu=4.45$, 95\% CI $[4.08, 4.70]$) was more strongly associated with intrinsic motivation and perceived design quality, rather than by functional utility alone.
+Participants characterized the system not merely as useful but as engaging, a distinct quality that may have contributed to their willingness to recommend and integrate it into their daily routines.

-From a user-centered perspective, the high ratings for PU confirm that AIDEN effectively addresses genuine user needs.
+From a user-centered perspective, the high ratings for PU suggest that AIDEN appears to address user-reported needs in this sample.
 Qualitative feedback described the application as intuitive, a result largely attributed to the rigorous emphasis on usability via multimodal feedback, specifically the integration of voice guidance and haptic signals.
 This underscores the value of AIDEN not just as a technical demonstration, but as a practical tool aligned with foundational Human–Computer Interaction principles for accessibility.